 Additionally, there are more than 60 different species of raccoon, while there are only 20 species of opossum.

 Raccoons are typically grey or brown, with a black mask around their eyes.
 On the other hand, opossums are white or grey with black faces.
+Because of this, they’re quite easy to tell apart side by side.

 In addition, raccoons have bushy tails, while opossums have long, prehensile tails that they use for climbing.
 While raccoons and opossums may look alike, careful observation reveals several distinct physical differences between these two animals.